WHITE PAPER No. 1: Are actions speaking as loud as words? The challenge and opportunity of 21st century community engagement

 to edit.

-WHITE PAPER No. 1: Are actions speaking as loud as words? |
+WHITE PAPER No. 1: 21st Century Community Engagement: Are actions speaking as loud as words?
+The challenge and opportunity of 21st century community engagement |

-WHITE PAPER No. 2: Turning the key?
-Can leaders unlock the transformational power of volunteers – 21st Century Community Engagement
+WHITE PAPER No. 2: 21st Century Community Engagement: Turning the key?
+Can leaders unlock the transformational power of volunteers

 At a time of increasing pressure on public services there may never be a better time for leaders to refresh their thinking on how they harness the considerable resources that remain largely untapped in every community.
 In the second of a series of articles Intensive Engagement’s Richard James (a former police territorial commander) Dr Ian Britton (a leading authority on Citizens in Policing- CiP) and Jayne Pascoe (Head of Partnerships and Projects for Neighbourhood Watch Network) suggest there is no shortage of support available.
 Can leaders turn the key and unlock this resource?